 JEDI FIGHT CLUB

-Although there’s no minimum level of ability that’s required, in order to fully participate, you should be ready to practice 2 hot classes per day, plus additional training hours.
-In other words, it doesn’t matter what you’re able to do, what matters is that spending your days doing yoga practice and training is fun and interesting to you, and that you’re up for the challenge.
+Before attending a live training you should be ready to practice 2 hot classes per day, plus additional training hours.
+Our entire day will revolve around yoga practice.
+There’s no minimum level of ability that’s required and it doesn’t matter what you can and can’t do.
+What matters is that spending your days doing yoga practice and training is fun and interesting to you, and that you’re up for the challenge.
 Your willingness to participate, and take a step forward from wherever you are now, is much more important than your current ability.

 Full trainings are typically 7-14 days long.
 Intro weekends are opportunities to sample JFC style training to see if it’s right for you.
-Keep an eye on our events listings to find the next JFC.
+Our team of JFC leaders, people who have spent countless hours over many years doing yoga homework, are also available for workshops and private and semi-private lessons.
+Keep an eye on our events listings to find out what’s coming up.

 UPCOMING JFC EVENTS